Hope Christian College, Child Protection – Detecting, Reporting and Addressing Grooming Behaviours

 The following physical contact with students is not grooming behaviour:

 • Supporting students who have hurt themselves;

 • Non – intrusive gestures to comfort a student who is experiencing grief, loss or distress, such as a hand on the upper arm or upper back; and

 • Non – intrusive touching i.e. shaking a student’s hand or a pat on the back to congratulate a student.

 Reporting grooming behaviours

-If you have a reasonable suspicion or belief that grooming behaviour is occurring, or have witnessed repeated indicators of grooming behaviour, a report should be made to the Principal.
+If you have formed a belief on reasonable grounds that grooming behaviour is occurring, or have witnessed repeated indicators of grooming behaviour, a report should be made to the Principal.

 If the matter involves the Principal, staff should report suspicions or beliefs to the Chairman of the Board.

 All staff are aware that grooming behaviour committed by a staff member will constitute a breach of the Staff Code of Conduct, or may amount to professional misconduct.
 Any concern a staff member has about whether a situation may compromise or breach the Code of Conduct should be reported to the Principal.

 Managing a student’s disclosure of grooming